gladkikhartem/dragonlock/README.md

 # Cloud Dragon Tools
 Set of useful high-performance APIs running on a single server.

+Current status: Not ready for production.
+Untested & barely benchmarked.

 * Sequence API
     * Allows to generate monotonically increasing numbers